okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/scim/faqs/index.md

 **Q: How do I import users?**

-User import operations are initiated by Okta, either manually or on a schedule.
+You can initiate user imports through Okta, either manually or on a schedule.

 To run an import for your SCIM users, in the Admin Console:

 1. Select your SCIM integration from the list of integrations in your Okta org.
 1. Under the **Import** tab, click **To Okta** and **Import Now** to do a one-time import.